DARcorporation/hode/README.md

  OpenMDAO, pyOptSparse, and Platypus are installed for Python 3.

 # Credits
-Development of this container performed at [DARcorporation](https://www.darcorp.com/).
+Development of this container was performed at [DARcorporation](https://www.darcorp.com/).